population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 follows the same pattern as the first or because there is less immediate movement compared to the first lockdown.

+## Movement Between Sectors

-With workplace closures during lockdowns, we expect significant movement between sectors, and from working to not working.
+With workplace closures during lockdowns and reduced economic activity, we expect significant movement between the non-agricultural and the agricultural sectors, and between working and not working.
-Layoffs are likely in both the agricultural and non-agricultural sectors.
+Enforcement of lockdowns is likely easier in the non-agricultural sector than the agricultural sector, so we expect that people are more likely to be able to continue working in the agricultural sector.
-To complicate the picture, some may resort to agricultural production, even if there is a lower return than their original job.
+Furthermore, those who are laid off may either stop working or resort to agricultural production at home, even if the income is lower return than in their original job.

+To examine this, we create a three-level categorical variable for the household's main sector: non-agricultural work (0), agricultural work (1), and not working (2).
+We consider a household agricultural if its main activity was related to agriculture, which includes both farmers, casual farm laborers, and those employed in any type of processing, sale, or transport of agricultural goods.
+These households can be either urban or rural.
+As we know the household's main industry prior to the first lockdown, we have eight rounds of data and use the pre-lockdown round (i.e., Round 0) as the excluded round.

+\input{../tables/transition_table.tex}

+We use a conditional fixed-effects multinomial logit model to estimate the movements between agricultural work, non-agricultural work, and not working.
+Standard marginal analyses are not meaningful because the fixed-effects estimator cannot make predictions that account for the panel-level fixed effects.
+We, therefore, present the coefficients on the likelihood of working in the agricultural sector against working in the non-agricultural sector, and the other is the likelihood of not working against working in the non-agricultural sector.

 The two bottom panels of [@fig:work_employment] show the coefficients for the multinomial fixed effects logit model on the likelihood of working in the agricultural sector and not working, respectively, versus working in the non-agricultural sector.
-To help with interpretation, \ref{tab:transition} shows the transition probabilities between the three groups from round to round.[^absolute_groups]
+Furthermore, to ease interpretation, Table \ref{tab:transition} shows the transition probabilities between the three groups from round to round.[^absolute_groups]

 [^absolute_groups]: Appendix @fig:transition_absolute shows the unweighted counts of household by labor market group.

-\input{../tables/transition_table.tex}

-As we have pre-Covid information, we use that as the excluded round.
+There are two important short-run effects of the first lockdown.
+First, there was a significant shift to agriculture from working in the non-agricultural sector.
-Not surprisingly, the short-run effect of the first lockdown is to significantly increase the risk of not working relative to being employed in the non-agricultural sector, although there was also a significant shift to agriculture.
+Second, there is a significant increase in the risk of not working relative to being employed in the non-agricultural sector.
-Only just over half of all households working in the non-agricultural sector pre-Covid remain in that section, while 30% are not working and 15% are working in agriculture in Round 1.
+Only just over half of all households working in the non-agricultural sector pre-COVID-19 remain in that sector, while 30% are not working and 15% are working in agriculture in Round 1.
-About 7% of the households working in agriculture pre-Covid report not working in Round 1, likely because the lockdowns also affected sale and processing of agricultural produce.
+About 7% of the households working in agriculture pre-COVID-19 report not working in Round 1, likely because the lockdowns also affected sale and processing of agricultural produce.
 Hence, the results suggest that while more people were not working,